 1999 saw Stegall working with country music legend, George Jones.
 The album, “Cold Hard Truth” went Gold and included the Grammy Award-winning track Choices.
 Three more albums with Jones followed including an album featuring another country music legend, Merle Haggard.

 In late 2006, Keith was invited to a show by an unsigned band out of Georgia called the Zac Brown Band.
 “Zac had already been passed around Nashville a little bit.
 He had been Nashville’d to death,” according to Keith.

 Just as he’d been for Alan Jackson, Keith Stegall was the absolutely ideal producer and mentor for the Zac Brown Band.
 Seemingly going counter to all the 2008 Music Row rules and conventional wisdom, the first nine singles went to No. 1 on the country charts.
 Three platinum albums and millions of single downloads quickly followed.
 The group’s third album “Uncaged” earned Keith and the group a Grammy Award for Country Album of the Year.

 In 2015, Keith launched Dreamlined Entertainment, a company specializing in artist development and record label services.

-Currently, Keith is working on new projects with The Davisson Brothers Band and Kevin MaC.
+Currently, Keith is working on new projects with Dan Smalley, Dailey & Vincent, and Alan Jackson.

 Even after over fifty-five number one hits as a producer and/or songwriter, forty million airplays as a songwriter, producer of over 70 million records sold, multiple CMA and ACM awards and a Grammy award, Keith Stegall has the exact same passion as he always has, he keeps right on painting outside the lines to bring country fans, radio, and artists some of the greatest music they’ve ever heard.